pokutta/bcg/Readme.md

 # License

-The code is released under the MIT license (see LICENSE.TXT).
+The code is released under the MIT license (see LICENSE).